Functional analytic insights into irreversibility of quantum resources: Introduction

+We notice that a curious property has emerged in Eq.~\eqref{eq:shortcut}: although the operations $\O_{\max}$ are a relaxation of the physically relevant class $\O$, distillation protocols under $\O_{\max}$ provide potentially \emph{better} bounds on $R_{c,\O}$ than distillation protocols under $\O$ would.
+What if we took this insight further?

-In this work, we thus take the unorthodox approach of improving on asymptotic transformation bounds by \emph{relaxing} the constraints on quantum resource manipulation \emph{even more} --- in practice, by considering a strictly larger set of maps than $\Omax$.
+In this work, we thus take the unorthodox approach of improving on asymptotic transformation bounds by \emph{relaxing} the constraints on quantum resource manipulation \emph{even more} --- concretely, by considering a strictly larger set of maps than $\Omax$.
 But if $\Omax$ was intended to be the largest possible class of quantum channels relevant in the given resource theory, then how could we hope to define even larger classes?
-Our main idea may seem quite radical: first, we give up the physicality of the allowed maps, replacing complete positivity and trace preservation with contractivity with respect to the trace norm, expressed in formula as $\norm{\Lambda(X)}{1}\leq \norm{X}{1}$ for all operators $X$; and we renounce also the golden rule of resource non-generation, replacing it with contractivity with respect to a suitably chosen `resource norm' $\norm{\cdot}{\mu}$, expressed in formula as $\norm{\Lambda(X)}{\mu}\leq \norm{X}{\mu}$ for all $X$.
+Our main idea may seem quite radical: first, we give up the physicality of the allowed maps, replacing complete positivity and trace preservation with contractivity with respect to the trace norm, expressed in formula as $\norm{\Lambda(X)}{1}\leq \norm{X}{1}$ for all operators $X$; furthermore, we renounce also the golden rule of resource non-generation, replacing it with contractivity with respect to a suitably chosen norm --- or, more generally, a gauge function --- $\norm{\cdot}{\mu}$, imposing that $\norm{\Lambda(X)}{\mu}\leq \norm{X}{\mu}$ for all $X$.
 The resulting enlarged set of free operations will be denoted by $\O_\mu \supset \Omax \supseteq \O$.